Request your Consultation

 Once the complaint is on record, the EEOC will decide if the claim is worth moving forward.
 If so, prior to their investigation, the agency will ask you and your employer if you agree to go to mediation to sort out the matter and negotiate a settlement.
 If either party refuses, or a resolution cannot be reached, a deeper investigation will be conducted.
 Normally, this takes about 180 days to complete before the EEOC will either give notice of a right to sue or dismiss the claim.
 If given notice of a right to sue, you may proceed with a lawsuit against your employer.

 Have you experienced racial slurs in the workplace and/or a hostile work environment in Chicago?
 The legal process for a race, sex, and age discrimination claims may be daunting at first, but an experienced Chicago employment lawyer from the Zoldan Law Group PLLC can walk you through the process and give you quality legal advice.
 We will ensure you have the right documentation to file your claim on time.
-Call (312) 980-9992 today or contact us online to schedule a free initial consultation.
+Call (312) 980-9992 today or contact us online to schedule a confidential initial consultation.